Skip to content

 Database Durability and Recovery

 If the metadata database is corrupted or destroyed, mosaicod can rebuild the entire catalog by rescanning the durable object storage.
-This design ensures that while the database provides performance, the store guarantees long-term durability and recovery, protecting your data against catastrophic infrastructure failure.
+This design ensures that while the DBMS is used to create relations between datasets, the store guarantees long-term durability and recovery, protecting your data against catastrophic infrastructure failure.